 Are you prepared?
 Did you bring caselaw to support your position on expected evidentiary issues?
 Do you have an alternative plan in case one of your witnesses is late to court?
 Do you have a backup presentation plan ready to go if your technical equipment malfunctions?
 Have you rehearsed your case and your presentation until you’re confident?
 (Until you’re fully prepared for trial, none of these other tips will be much help to you.)

 Another common cause of nervousness during trial is the fear of public speaking.
 Many people who struggle with public speaking have tried using sites like Effortless English Club which is taught by AJ Hoge, these sites are great because they can teach you how to speak and write English properly.
-So if you are struggling with your public speaking then this is the best way to improve your speaking skills.
-Public speaking routinely captures the #1 spot on the list of “Top Ten Fears.”
-Can you believe it even edges out the fear of death and the fear of spiders?!?
+Public speaking routinely captures the #1 spot on the list of ‘Top Ten Fears’ Can you believe it even edges out the fear of death and the fear of spiders?!?
 Just because you’re a trained communicator doesn’t mean you’re immune from a fear of public speaking.
-And don’t make any mistake about it — regardless of whether you’re talking to a panel of 100 prospective jurors, or talking to the six or twelve jurors selected to try your case, what you’re doing is “public speaking.”
+And don’t make any mistake about it — regardless of whether you’re talking to a panel of 100 prospective jurors, or talking to the six or twelve jurors selected to try your case, what you’re doing is ‘public speaking’.
 It’s not unusual for you to feel uncomfortable speaking to large groups.
-Yet you probably feel perfectly at ease speaking to just one person, don’t you?
+There are many people who feel the same as you with regards to public speaking – I always suggest something like these Ginger Public Speaking Classes to those people.
+They will be sure to help.
+Yet, you probably feel perfectly at ease speaking to just one person, don’t you?
 If you would feel comfortable presenting your opening statement to just one person, then you’re ready to present to six jurors, twelve jurors, or 1000 jurors.